 Medical Weight Loss

 Studies show that in addition to a healthy-reduced calorie diet and moderate exercise, many people benefit from medical management.
 What is medical management?
 This is meeting with a medical provider and discussing your health history, goals, and barriers.
 After this discussion, your provider will discuss the options available to you should you want to try medications to augment your weight loss.
-It is true what they say, There is NO magic pill!
-You still have to do the heavy lifting.
+It is true what they say, there is NO magic pill!
+You still have to do the work.
 Medical management can help make it a little easier though.
-Not everyone is a candidate for every medication.
+Not everyone is a candidate for medication.
 Certain medications work like stimulants and are not advised for someone with a history of substance addiction or cardiac problems, while others are not indicated for those with a history of certain thyroid cancers.
 Support systems and education regarding exercise and nutrition are also a vital part of being successful.
 We help guide you in the right direction so you can be successful.